sunnysingh/sunnysingh.io/src/posts/looking-back-on-2018/index.md

 ## What have I been up to?

 Trips, product launches, content creation, and **a lot of burn out**.
 I didn't really think that I would be calling this my most successful year.
-However, the fact that I was able to launch [IronMic](https://ironmic.fm/) *and* get paid customers for it was a huge milestone.
+However, the fact that I was able to launch [IronMic](https://ironmic.fm/) *and* get paying customers for it was a huge milestone.
 I also continued to grow my personal brand through my podcast and connections that I've made on social media and online communities.

 I'm not afraid to talk about burn out, I even did it on my [first podcast episode](https://sunnycommutes.fm/episodes/burn-out-j8DQzq).
 In case you're unfamiliar, it's when you exhaust yourself into a lacking state of productivity.
 To help understand this better from my own experience, let's look through my accomplishments month by month, and see where things went downhill.